Nudges Overview

 |---|---|---|

-| Function on column in WHERE | Warning | A function wrapping a column in a WHERE clause (e.g. WHERE lower(name) = 'bob') prevents the planner from using a plain B-tree index on that column. |
+| Function on column in conditions | Warning | A function wrapping a column in a WHERE or JOIN … ON condition (e.g. WHERE lower(name) = 'bob') prevents the planner from using a plain B-tree index on that column. |

 | Leading wildcard LIKE | Warning | A LIKE pattern starting with % (e.g. LIKE '%search') forces a sequential scan.
 Consider a trigram index or full-text search. |